Medically reviewed by Drugs.com. Last updated on Aug 31, 2022.

 Allergic esophagitis is a condition that causes your esophagus to swell and narrow when your body reacts to allergens.
-The esophagus is the tube that connects your mouth to your stomach.
 An allergen is anything you are allergic to, such as certain foods, dust, or pollen.

 What are the signs and symptoms of allergic esophagitis?

 Your healthcare provider will ask about your symptoms and when they began.
 Tell him or her if you know certain foods cause your symptoms.
 Tell him or her if you have any medical conditions or a family history of allergic esophagitis.
 You may also need any of the following:

 - Allergy tests are used to see how your body reacts to certain allergens.
 The tests may show what is causing your allergic esophagitis.